 Our findings add to this literature, replicating the attraction effect and providing novel evidence for the compromise effect in risky choice.
 Notably, we find substantial individual differences in the strength of the attraction effect, ranging from almost no to large effects.
 The observed pattern includes a subgroup of participants predominantly choosing the target in attraction trials, that is also present in previous work in inference (Trueblood, 2012) and risky choice tasks (Mohr, Heekeren, & Rieskamp, 2017).
 Importantly, we could not find any evidence that these participants used simplifying choice rules based on the dominance relationship.
 The observed variability further emphasizes the importance of focusing on individuals’ behaviour instead of group aggregates, if the goal is to understand the processes underlying individuals’ choices (Liew, Howe, & Little, 2016).

 Process data like eye movement recordings are frequently used to test competing theoretical accounts of risky decision making (Fiedler & Glöckner, 2012; Glöckner & Herbold, 2011; Johnson, Schulte-Mecklenbeck, & Willemsen, 2008; Payne & Braunstein, 1978; Rosen & Rosenkoetter, 1976; Russo & Dosher, 1983).
 Models can be considered implausible, if process data are incompatible with their predicted decision process.

+Discuss models’ abilities to capture gaze-choice association and how this “eliminates” MDFT and EU here

 Our study involved choices between three risky gambles designed to elicit context effects.
 Prior research makes contradicting predictions about the direction of information search in this scenario: In the context of risky choice, empirical studies find a tendency towards within-alternative processing, disagreeing with non-compensatory, heuristic approaches and providing better support for compensatory strategies that assume integration of outcomes and probabilities (Fiedler & Glöckner, 2012; Glöckner & Herbold, 2011; Johnson, Schulte-Mecklenbeck, & Willemsen, 2008, but see Russo & Dosher, 1983; Su et al., 2013, or in the related domain of intertemporal choice: Amasino et al., 2019).
 In the domain of context effects, however, Noguchi & Stewart (2014) found pairwise comparisons between alternatives on single attribute dimensions to be the dominant pattern of information search.
 They argue that these comparisons should form the basis of choice models describing context effects.
 Similarly, Marini, Ansani, & Paglieri (2020) found that adding an asymmetrically dominated decoy to a choice set shifts eye movements towards the target’s dominant attribute, and results in more transitions between target and decoy.
 Cataldo & Cohen (2019) showed that the way information is displayed can influence the size and direction of context effects: Alternative-wise presentation yielded similarity effects, whereas attribute-wise presentation, thought to induce comparisons between alternatives on single attributes, produced attraction and compromise effects.
 In line with the risky choice and context effects literature, we found participants to shift their gaze both within and between alternatives.
 While this does not constitute strong evidence for any particular process, this finding is compatible with current models of gaze-dependent accumulation in risky choice (Glickman et al., 2019; Smith & Krajbich, 2018) and the GLA that assume within-alternative integration of probabilities and outcomes, and gaze-dependent accumulation and comparison processes to reach a decision.